meghbhvsr/comicstripmegh/README.md

 # comicstripmegh

-run: npm install
+run: npm install on command line

-run: npm install xkcd-api
+Then run: heroku local on command line